 Committee Member Attendance Position

+January - December 2022

+Ms. Ms. Lorenza dT.
+Baňez 12/12 100% Chairperson

-Ms. Malvarosa P. Perote 11/12 92% Chairperson
+Ms. Malvarosa P. Perote 12/12 100% Member

-Mr. Arthur A. Bautista 9/9 100% ViceChairperson
+Mr. Arthur A. Bautista 12/12 100% Member

-Ms. Lorenza dT.Bañez 12/12 100% Member

 Mr. Jeffrey M. Rondina 12/12 100% Member

-Ms. Marissa M. De Mesa 12/12 100% Member
+Ms. Marissa M. De Mesa 10/12 83% Member

 The Compliance Committee is composed of three members of the Board of Directors including the head of audit and head of compliance who shall possess a range of expertise as well as adequate knowledge on the business risks.
-The committee was chaired by a non-executive member of the Board.
+The committee was chaired by a nonexecutive member of the Board.
 The Head or the Chief Compliance Officer (CCO) regularly prepares and submits Compliance and AML Reports to the Compliance Committee containing the results of the Compliance and AML Testing and Monitoring conducted by the Compliance and AML units.
 The CCO updates the committee members on the new regulatory issuances.
 The committee, through its Committee Chairperson, reports to the Board during monthly regular Board of Directors meeting any updates, agreements, and policy recommendation discussed by the members of the committee during monthly compliance committee meeting.